Identifying bimodality in data using a proximity-based null model with an application to classifying cell cycle phases using oxidative stress: A new proximity-based null model

 This example highlights a few key steps in using the new null model for extracting subpopulations from data.
 First, the critical step in identifying subpopulations in a set of data comes in looking at a sweep of modularity over both the local connectivity parameter $r$ and the cut location $x_{\text{cut}}$.
 In particular, multiple subpopulations may only be identified if there is some robust range of $r$ for which one or more clear local maxima of the modularity persist.
-We note that this range does not have to occur at any specific $r$, but generically not too small.
+Moreover, by choosing a specific value of $r$ one might miss out on a significant regime.
+We note that this range does not have to occur at any specific $r$, but generically these values should not be too small.
 Second, at an appropriately chosen value of the local connectivity parameter, i.e., one in the range of $r$ where one or more clear maxima of the modularity exist, the data can be partitioned into subpopulations at a value of $x_{\text{cut}}$ that represents clear local maxima of $Q$.
+Similarly, the value of this local maximum may vary depending on the example, as long as it represents a significant local maximum as compared to the overall picture.
 Lastly, to visualize the clustering of data our null model it's also useful to examine the positive vs negative entries of the modularity matrix.
-Moving forward we test this process with our null model on a range of synthetic data benchmarks, then turn to our motivating application of identifying phases in cell cycles of {\it Dictyostelium discoideum}.
+Moving forward we test this process with our null model on a range of synthetic data benchmarks, then turn to our motivating application of identifying phases in cell cycles of \emph{Dictyostelium discoideum}.